Multimodal, continuous care approaches are critical for chronic low back pain care

-This post is not about covid-19 and the pandemic it has caused.
-Yet, it is very difficult to write about anything without mentioning it, because the fact is that it affects us all, in all sorts of ways.
 This post is about what we have learned from people living with chronic low back pain, as well as other types of chronic pain.
-So let’s get to it.

 Each respondent has tried an average of 5 different treatments.
+Treatments are chosen through a random process of trial and error.
 Clearly, what the current health industry offers is not working.
 There is no one treatment that will solve everybody’s pain.
-Your pain is unique to you, and so will your treatment plan with Aivo Health be.
+Your pain is unique to you, and pain management programs need to be tailored to each individual.

 We were curious to know what types of treatments people have tried, see the chart below.
 Some of these surely provide some pain relief, but unfortunately it is only temporary.
 Most common answers included trying medications and physical therapy, followed by more invasive alternatives like injections and electrical stimulation.